Schooner Lewis R. French

 What kind of wildlife do you see?

 Seals, porpoise, dolphin, osprey, bald eagles, loons, puffins, and whales have all been sighted from the French.
-You may also sight the very wild Native Maine Lobsterman hauling his traps.
 We've even seen moose and bear roaming along the water's edge.
+You may also spy the very wild Native Maine Lobsterman hauling his traps.

 Where do we sail?